Ruth Poll: Early life and career

 A lifelong Manhattanite (and 1st-generation German-American), Poll was the first of two children born to Dr. Henry Heiman and Bertha Tannenbaum.

 In 1939, Poll and artist Gar Gilbert collaborated on a children's book, The American Holiday Parade, published by New York's Elektra Press, providing a series of brief, brightly illustrated verses on every nationally observed holiday of note.

 Poll's first publicized foray into songwriting was her 1941 collaboration with composer Henry Sylvern, "I'm a Military Man Now," which was unveiled, at Treasury Secretary Henry Morgenthau's request, on the premiere broadcast of a revamped version of the U.S. Treasury's wartime radio series, The Treasury Hour—Millions for Defense.

 In September 1942, an Americanized version of Ivor Novello's play, On the House, was presented in Scarsdale, New York, with the adaptation credited to Ruth Poll.
 The following June, the New York Daily News reported that Poll and composer Bob Emmerich were providing "extra songs" for an upcoming musical revue entitled Bright Lights, to be produced by Alexander H. Cohen.
 In the end, however, Cohen passed on their contribution, hiring the team of Jerry Livingston and Mack David instead.

 Aside from Emmerich, it appears that Poll's most frequent collaborators were Claude Demetrius and Al Goodhart.
 Others include Mercer Ellington, Alec Wilder, Charles Brown, Pete Rugolo and Larry Stock.

 In February 1949, Billboard reported that Poll had formed Maypole Music.
 By October, due in large part to the great success of her song "(I Need) A New Shade of Blues" (recorded that year by Ella Fitzgerald, Billy Eckstine, Ray Anthony and Mindy Carson), Poll had been admitted to ASCAP.

 Personal life and death

 Ruth Poll was married to Dr. Daniel Poll from September 8, 1920, until his death on December 24, 1952.
 They had two daughters, both of whom predeceased their parents.

 In her 1972 book, Nat King Cole, an Intimate Biography, Cole's widow Maria Cole recalls the wedding gift received from Poll on Easter Sunday, March 1948:

-Ruth Poll, a very good friend of ours, gave me an exquisitely beautiful handkerchief that had been part of her daughter’s trousseau at her own wedding, with all of the bridesmaids’ names on it.
-I’ve kept it to give to my daughters.